 First, let’s understand why you are getting price match issues.
-Google Merchant has a feature that allows Google’s bot to check your product landing page and update the product listing information if the price info is different from the landing page vs the data feed.
+Google Merchant Center has a feature that allows Google’s bot to check your product landing page and update the product listing information if the price info is different from the landing page vs the data feed.
 This is especially useful if you change the price during the day where the data feed has not been updated yet.
 It helps your product listing to have the freshest possible information.
-However, it is important to note that even if you let Google collect new information, your data feed still needs to be updated whenever you change your product information.
-If the price miss-match happens frequently, Google will no longer use automatic updates.
+However, it is important to note that if you do not have this automated feature enabled, your data feed and website still needs to show accurate product pricing.
+If the price mismatch happens frequently, Google will no longer use automatic updates.
 There is also a possibility that Google will suspend your account.

-To disable this feature you first need to check your pricing is indeed correct as disabling this while you have issues will definitely get you suspended.
+To disable this feature you first need to check your pricing is indeed correct as disabling automatic updates while you have issues will definitely get you suspended.

-You can disable this feature in the Google Merchant by going to the top right corner and clicking on the wrench > Automatic item updates, then choose to enable or disable the feature.
+You can disable this feature in the Google Merchant Center by going to the top right corner and clicking on the wrench > Automatic improvements > item updates, then choose to enable or disable the feature.

 Do note that even when you disable this feature, you still need to update your product data feed as soon as your product information changes.